tonethar/IGME-230-GDD-Master/notes/web-apps-7.md

 Today we will look at doing object-oriented programming *without* using classes, by utilizing the **JavaScript Object Literal**, and see how powerful and flexible it is.

-If you want to create an object in most computer languages, you first need to create a *template* (aka a *class*) that describes what the instance variables and methods of the class are.
-You then use the class to create *instances* of each object.
+If you want to create an object in most computer languages, you first (#1) need to create a *template* (aka a *class*) that describes what the instance variables and methods of the class are.
+You then (#2) use the class to create *instances* of each object.

 In most languages it is impossible to add new properties and methods to an existing class or object - to do so you will have to create a new class, and then sub-class the old class, and then create a new instance.

 Creating objects in JavaScript can be much easier, you can skip step #1 (creating a template), and move directly to step #2 (creating an instance).
+You can also easily add properties and methods to existing objects.

 ## Contents
 <!--- Local Navigation --->